vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 | Field | Description |
 | --- | --- |
+| `image` _[VirtualMachineImageRef](#virtualmachineimageref)_ | Image describes the reference to the VirtualMachineImage or
+ClusterVirtualMachineImage resource used to deploy this VM.

+Please note, unlike the field spec.imageName, the value of spec.image.name MUST be a Kubernetes object name.

+Please also note, when creating a new VirtualMachine, if this field and spec.imageName are both non-empty, then they must refer to the same resource or an error is returned. |
 | `imageName` _string_ | ImageName describes the name of the image resource used to deploy this
 VM.